biju-vs/documentation-api/Users.md

 }
 ```

-## Adding a SSO User
+## Adding an SSO User

-This endpoint is available only for organisations with an external identity provider setup
+This endpoint is only available for organisations with an external identity provider setup.

 Only ADMINS from an external identity provider can use this endpoint to add new sso users to their organisation.

 ##### Endpoints: